Mark-Phillipson/SpeechFileManager/README.md

 To this end I have created a Windows Forms C# application to improve file searching by Speech.

-The user can type directly into the search box and view the results below.
+The user can Speak directly into the search box and view the results below.
 Once you see the file you require you can issue a Select <number> to open or select the file.